VictorCFerreira/VictorCFerreira/README.md

 <h1 align="center">Hi 👋, I'm Victor, a Fullstack Web developer</h1>
-<h3 align="center">This is my personal and school profile, it holds projects unrelated to my job!</h3>

  - 👷 I’m currently working with **React and Spring Boot**
  - 📫 You can contact me at <strong><a href="mailto:cortelettevictor@gmail.com">cortelettevictor@gmail.com</a></strong>